 The Secretary of State Project (SoSP) was established in July 2006 as an independent “527” organization devoted to helping Democrats get elected to the office of secretary-of-state in selected swing, or battleground, states; these were states where the margin of victory in the 2004 presidential election (between George W. Bush and John Kerry) had been 120,000 votes or less.
 One of the principal duties of the secretary of state is to serve as the chief election officer who certifies candidates as well as election results in his or her state.
 The holder of this office, then, can potentially play a key role in determining the winner of a close election.

-SoSP’s co-founders were Becky Bond (who also had affiliations with the New Organizing Institute and Working Assets); Democracy Alliance member Michael Kieschnick (who also founded Working Assets and serves as a board member of the leftist evangelical group Sojourners); and James Rucker (who co-founded Color of Change and formerly served as director of grassroots mobilization for MoveOn.org Political Action and Moveon.org Civic Action).
+SoSP’s co-founders were Becky Bond (who also had affiliations with the New Organizing Institute and Working Assets); Democracy Alliance member Michael Kieschnick (who also founded Working Assets and served as a board member of the leftist evangelical group Sojourners); and James Rucker (who co-founded Color of Change and formerly served as director of grassroots mobilization for MoveOn.org Political Action and Moveon.org Civic Action).

 Moreover, in 2006 SoSP accused Blackwell and Republicans of conspiring to suppress Democratic voter turnout in Ohio.
 “We were tired of Republican manipulation of elections,” said Michael Kieschnick.
 “It seemed like lots of decisions were made by people who were pretty clearly political operatives.”
 “Any serious commitment to wrestling control of the country from the Republican Party must include removing their political operatives from deciding who can vote and whose votes will count,” added Becky Bond.
 As Matthew Vadum pointed out, Bond’s statement was a paraphrase of Joseph Stalin‘s aphorism: “The people who cast the votes decide nothing.
 The people who count the votes decide everything.”